HakubJozak/josef/README.md

 ## Implementation

-Josef is a disguised __Ruby__ programming language with localized keywords and DSL build to control the robot.
+Josef is a disguised [Ruby] with localized keywords and DSL build to control the robot.
 [Opal] - Ruby in the browser - is used so that it can live happily on the web.

-- Ruby
-- Opal
-- Ruby on Rails
-- React

 ## Development

-To run it locally (tested on Ubuntu 16.04):
+To start developing locally (tested on Ubuntu 16.04):

     cd web
     bundle install